Bridgeton, New Jersey: Education

 ExCEL School (enrollment not listed; K-8), Indian Avenue School (668; K-8), Quarter Mile Lane School (744; PreK-8), West Avenue School, (552; K-8) and Bridgeton High School (1,560; 9-12).
 Students from Downe Township and some students from Lawrence Township attend the district's high school for ninth through twelfth grades as part of sending/receiving relationships; Other students from Lawrence Township are sent to Millville Senior High School.

-Students are also eligible to attend Cumberland County Technology Education Center in Millville, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Millville, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
 Previously the school (formerly Cumberland County Technical Education Center) was a part-time school in Deerfield Township, and it had a Bridgeton postal address.
 It moved to its current location and became full time in 2016.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 71.95 mi of roadways, of which 46.36 mi were maintained by the municipality, 20.62 mi by Cumberland County and 4.97 mi by the New Jersey Department of Transportation.

 Route 49 and Route 77 are the main highways serving Bridgeton.
 County Route 552 also traverses the city.